 Morphose does not collect any user data, blockchain data, server data, or browser data.
 These are the measures Morphose takes:

-Backend (smart contracts) are verified and open on Binance Smart Chain.
+Backend (smart contracts) are verified and open.

 Frontend (UI) is hosted in a decentralized way on IPFS and can be accessed using the link morphose.eth.link.